 6. Make boring subjects come alive

 Editors love writers with a dash of style, attitude, and chutzpah.
 An editor I worked with for years told me the reason he continued assigning me technical stories was that I could translate them to the average reader’s level by humanizing the subject.
 I loved that he saw my work this way, and I started learning how to do that even better.

 This is especially true with technical, business, and trade magazines, where sometimes the numbers and the facts get in the way of telling a good tale.
 Remember, your job isn’t only to inform a reader, but also to entertain her (or at least hold her interest).

 7. Offer the whole package

-If you can write well but not meet deadlines, you’re replaceable.
+If you can write fast and well but not meet deadlines, you’re replaceable.
 If you can get great interviews and dig up little-known statistics, but make the fact-checker’s life hell, you may not get work again.
 If you come up with brilliant ideas but have little follow through, you’re dispensable.

 Give an editor all those things and more, and she has no reason to look beyond you ever again.

 Natasha Khullar Relph is an award-winning journalist and author with bylines in The New York Times, TIME CNN, BBC, ABC News, Ms. Marie Claire, Vogue, and more.
 She is the founder of The Wordling, a weekly business newsletter for journalists, authors, and content creators.
 Natasha has mentored over 1,000 writers, helping them break into dream publications and build six-figure careers.
 She is the author of Shut Up and Write: The No-Nonsense, No B.S.
 Guide to Getting Words on the Page and several other books.